 But gathering tips for Volcano Bay was crucial.
 Theme Parks can be a nightmare of logistics.
 Especially when you’re traveling with kids.
 Can you bring food to Volcano Bay?
 Where can you get changed?
 How do you plan for your trip?
 Are there any extras that you should plan for?
 Well, we came, we saw, and we conquered Volcano Bay with expert precision.
 And I’m here to share all of these Universal Studios Volcano Bay tips with you so that your trip is as fun as ours.

 The TapuTapu Wristband: What You Need To Know

 The TapuTapu wristband is your key to getting around the park.
+Unlike destinations like Busch Gardens in Tampa, everything is controlled by this little gadget.
 So our Volcano Bay tips wouldn’t be complete without getting this out of the way.
 You will receive your TapuTapu when you pick up your tickets.
 The TapuTapu is a wearable watch-style wristband that is connected to your ticket.
 You can link the Tapu Tapu to your Universal App and add your credit card details to pay for items with just a swipe of the wristband.